dangtom700/StudyApp_V2_May18_2024/config/AAA_README.md

 There are currrently 4 files of automation in this folder:
 - conda_activate.bat: activate conda environment
 - conda_deactivate.bat: deactivate conda environment
-- set_up.bat: create conda environment
+- interface1.bat: prototype of how the program can be run.
+Not yet fully integrated
-- run.bat: run the program with predefined configurations
+- set_up.bat: set up the Pythonenvironment for the program